 Myriad train-based docuseries chug across our screens, as pastel-panted ex-pollie Michael Portillo, Baldrick alter ego Sir Tony Robinson, and the delightfully plummy Ms Lumley ride the rails in a variety of exotic destinations.
 Even SBS’ first foray into ‘slow TV’ — three hours of unedited vision from a camera mounted on to the front of the Ghan — was enough to keep rail devotees glued to their screens kilometre after kilometre.

 The recent opportunity to ride Gympie’s fabulous steam-powered Mary Valley Rattler had me sparing a thought for the rail traveller of yesteryear.
-Steam train technology dates back to the early 1800s and it was a gritty business, as the Rattler reminded me.
+Steam train technology dates back to the early 1800s and it was a gritty business.
 The smell of the burning coal assaults the nostrils (although it’s surprising how quickly you get used to it) and one must remove the odd bit of grit from one’s eye sockets as the journey progresses.
 And they don’t call the Rattler ‘the Rattler’ for nothing.
 But wow, what an engaging way to travel, and what an absolute community triumph this historic attraction is.

 For those that don’t know, Gympie is a modestly sized Queensland town, located just on two hours’ drive north of Brisbane.
 It sits by the Mary River, just above the northern end of the Sunshine Coast (an hour’s drive from Maroochydore Airport).
 The town has a gold mining and sawmilling history and is perhaps best known for the annual Gympie Music Muster — a homage to blues and country music, which will celebrate its 40th year in 2021.
 There’s a wealth of heritage architecture to take in and a smattering of historic attractions that tell the town’s backstory, including the Gold Mining and Historical Museum, the Woodworks Museum, and of course, the revitalised Mary Valley Rattler.